NatTuck/khoury-ntuck/courses/2020/09/cs3650/index.md

 ### Homework and Challenges

 There's a homework or challenge assignment due nearly every week.
+These assignments will be posted and submitted on Inkfish - make sure to check there for accurate assignment info and due dates.

 Assignments in this class is difficult and you are *expected* to get stuck.
 Start early so you have time to get unstuck.

 Challenges are just like homework, except they're harder, worth more points, and they are graded more harshly.
 You'll want to start early and plan to spend a